Slapaf/pke-doc/chapter5_process.md

 in alloc_proc. user frame 0x0000000087fae000, user stack 0x000000007ffff000, user kstack 0x0000000087fad000
-do_fork map code segment at pa:0000000087fb2000 of parent to child at va:0000000000010000. going to insert process 1 to ready queue. going to insert process 0 to ready queue. going to schedule process 1 to run.
+do_fork map code segment at pa:0000000087fb2000 of parent to child at va:0000000000010000. going to insert process 1 to ready queue. going to schedule process 1 to run.
 User call fork.
-will fork a child from parent 1. in alloc_proc. user frame 0x0000000087fa1000, user stack 0x000000007ffff000, user kstack 0x0000000087fa0000 do_fork map code segment at pa:0000000087fb2000 of parent to child at va:0000000000010000. going to insert process 2 to ready queue. going to insert process 1 to ready queue. going to schedule process 0 to run. going to insert process 0 to ready queue. going to schedule process 2 to run.
+will fork a child from parent 1. in alloc_proc. user frame 0x0000000087fa1000, user stack 0x000000007ffff000, user kstack 0x0000000087fa0000 do_fork map code segment at pa:0000000087fb2000 of parent to child at va:0000000000010000. going to insert process 2 to ready queue. going to schedule process 2 to run.
 Grandchild process end, flag = 2.
 User exit with code:0.
-going to schedule process 1 to run.
+going to insert process 1 to ready queue. going to schedule process 1 to run.
 Child process end, flag = 1.
 User exit with code:0.
-going to schedule process 0 to run.
+going to insert process 0 to ready queue. going to schedule process 0 to run.
 Parent process end, flag = 0.
 User exit with code:0.